 What You Need to Know About High Fat Foods

 Like carbohydrates, fats are divided into those that are good for the body and those that are harmful.
 Saturated or solid fats are most commonly found in processed foods and animal products.
 It is desirable to limit their number.
-But foods with unsaturated fats in the composition (nuts, vegetable oils, salmon, avocados) are better added to the daily diet, they will only benefit the body.
+But foods with unsaturated fats in the composition (nuts, vegetable oils, salmon, avocados) are best added to the daily diet, they will only benefit the body.

 Saturated fats can actually raise blood cholesterol levels, and polyunsaturated fatty acids (found in sunflower seeds, soybeans, pumpkin seeds, tuna, walnuts), on the contrary, reduce it.

 Fats are usually grouped together, but the different types differ significantly from each other.
 Saturated fats (found in animal products, palm oil) are deposited in subcutaneous fat in problem areas.
-But the most dangerous today are trans fats (margarine, fast food, sweets and some processed foods) – they lead to problems with the heart and blood vessels, to obesity and malfunctioning of the endocrine system.
+But the most dangerous today are trans fats (margarine, fast food, sweets and some processed foods) – they lead to problems with the heart and blood vessels, obesity and malfunctioning of the endocrine system.
 Poly- and monounsaturated fats have a beneficial effect on the heart and are quickly absorbed by the body.